Diving in Taiwan

-There’s a fair bit to consider when you’re planning an international diving holiday and we’ve put together some key information to help you kick off your trip plan.
-If you have any questions or want to chat with someone living on the island, hit up our Facebook Page or some of the niche Facebook Groups on diving in Taiwan (see below) or send us an email at email@example.com.
+There’s a fair bit to consider when you’re planning an international diving holiday.
+We’ve put together some key information to help you kick off your trip plan.
+If you have any questions or want to chat with someone living on the island, here are some ideas.
+Hit up our Facebook Page, check a niche Facebook Groups or send us an email at email@example.com.

 When to Go Diving in Taiwan

 We’ll come out and say that the diving season in Taiwan is mostly in the summertime between July and October.
-While the water temperatures (see below) allow for diving all year, the winter season brings waves to the northeast coast which are far too large to allow for good diving.
+While the water temperatures allow for diving all year, the winter season brings waves to the northeast coast.
+These waves are far too large to allow for good diving.

 Water Temperature and Weather

 The average ocean water temperature in Taiwan fluctuates a fair bit with peak travel season between May and October.
 These seasons boast average water temperatures between around 28°C (or around 83℉).
 During this period there are some weather divers need to consider.
 Typically rainy months (or periods of rain) during May and June – these are called Plum Rain or 梅雨.

 The months of July and August are typically monsoon months and typhoon season in Taiwan extends from July to September.
 While Taiwan has seen reduced numbers of Typhoons hitting land, typically the island receives 3-5 typhoons a year.
 November and April is considered low-season here in Taiwan and the average ocean water temperatures range between 20-22°C (or 68-72℉).